 Installing solar panels

 The process of installing panels will start with contacting a solar installer to get pricing and figure out your payback.
-Typically, they will size a system out based on satellite images and get more precise measurements on-site if there is sufficient interest.
+Typically, companies such as Big Island Solar Power will size a system out based on satellite images and get more precise measurements on-site if there is sufficient interest.

 Getting permits and applications filled out is the next step of planning and preparing for the actual install.